Snaacky/chiya/README.md

     docker.pkg.github.com/ranimepiracy/chiya/chiya-bot:latest
 ```

-* Please replacce all user variables in the above command defined by <> with the correct values.
+* Please replace all user variables in the above command defined by <> with the correct values.

 ### Example